January 18, 2023

 As a parent, you may even choose to use a mixed parenting approach where you borrow various ideas from each style.

 To learn more about how to develop your parenting skills or if you need parenting support, contact us at 832-843-1555.
 Or, if your child or teenagers are seeking counseling, we can help.
-Our dedicated team at Eddins Counseling Group wants to help provide you with helpful tools to develop a strong relationship with your children.
+Our dedicated Eddins Counseling Group therapists in Houston, Montrose, and Sugar Land want to help provide you with helpful tools to develop a strong relationship with your children.